International Criminal Court investigation in Ukraine: Issues with enforcement

 The ICC relies on member countries to assist with investigation and enforcement.
 However, many countries are not members of the ICC, including India, China and the United States.
-Russia withdrew from the ICC in 2016, after the ICC ruled that Russia's invasion of Crimea amounted to an "ongoing occupation".
-Therefore Russia has no legal obligation to cooperate with the ICC and would be unlikely to hand over suspects for trial or prosecution, particularly President Vladimir Putin.
+Russia withdrew its signature from the Rome Statute in 2016, after the ICC ruled that Russia's invasion of Crimea amounted to an "ongoing occupation".
+Therefore, Russia has no legal obligation to cooperate with the ICC and would be unlikely to hand over suspects for trial or prosecution, particularly President Vladimir Putin.

 Since Russia is not a member of the ICC, enforcing arrest warrants against suspects located on Russian territory is expected to be difficult.

 Earlier, in April 2022, United States authorities had stated that the US would help the International Criminal Court to prosecute Russian President Vladimir Putin and others for war crimes committed during the invasion of Ukraine.

 On 19 March 2023, German Federal Justice Minister Marco Buschmann confirmed in an interview that Germany would arrest Putin should he set foot on German soil.

+US Secretary of Defense Lloyd Austin refused to cooperate with the ICC in the investigation of Russian war crimes in Ukraine, out of concern that doing so could legitimize the ICC's investigation of United States war crimes.

+On 30 August 2024, Ukraine requested Mongolian authorities to arrest Putin if he visited the country.
+However, Putin visited Mongolia in September 2024, and was not arrested.